 Freaked Out By Your Cat's Scratchy Tongue?
 Don't Be!
 It's Keeping Them Cleaner.

 Anyone who owns a cat knows the furry beasts can spend an inordinate amount of time grooming themselves.
 Cats take that sandpaper tongue of theirs and just lick and lick and lick and lick for literally hours a day.
-But researchers are are discovering more about what that tongue, with its hundreds of tiny, backward-facing spines called papillae, is doing.
+But researchers are discovering more about what that tongue, with its hundreds of tiny, backward-facing spines called papillae, is doing.

-In a new study published in the journal PNAS, researchers at Georgia Tech found that papillae are not cone-shaped and solid, as previously thought, but instead scoop-shaped and hollow.
+In a new study published in the journal Proceedings of the National Academy of Sciences, researchers at Georgia Tech found that papillae are not cone-shaped and solid, as previously thought, but instead scoop-shaped and hollow.

 "It allows the cat to store and hold saliva in these tiny little spines," says Alexis Noel, a researcher at Georgia Tech.
 She and her colleague David Hu used high-speed video and CT scans to observe how the papillae on a cat's tongue wicks saliva from its mouth onto its fur.